Preamble

 In the event of multiple vacancies during a single presidential term, the Judicial Council shall nominate a Judge to the Supreme Court, with the Advice and Consent of three fifths of the Senate.

-No person shall be appointed to any federal court who shall not have attained to the Age of thirty Years, and been a resident of the United States for five Years, or have attained the Age seven years less than the median life expectancy of the United States, and two Years a Citizen of the United States, and admitted to the practice of federal Law in the United States for at least ten years.
+No person shall be nominated to any federal court who shall not have attained to the Age of thirty Years or has attained the Age of seventy-five Years, and been a resident of the United States for five Years, and two Years a Citizen of the United States, and admitted to the practice of federal Law in the United States for at least ten years.

-The Chief Justice of the Supreme Court shall be the longest serving Judge on the Supreme Court and shall have the power to accept or deny cases appealed to the Supreme Court, but at least four Judges of the Supreme Court may override a denial by the Chief Justice.
+The Chief Justice of the Supreme Court shall be the longest serving Judge on the Supreme Court and shall have the power to hold discretionary jurisdiction in cases appealed to the Supreme Court, but at least four Judges of the Supreme Court may override a denial by the Chief Justice.

-The jurisdiction of the United States and of its Territories, and of any state or local government, shall affect any person who shall inhabit any land within its official borders and adjacent water to said borders, regardless of the person’s nationality or immigration status, with embassies exempt.
+The jurisdiction of the United States and of its Territories, and of any state or local government, shall include any person who shall inhabit any land within the official borders and adjacent water to said borders defined by the Congress and international law, regardless of the person’s nationality or immigration status, with embassies exempt.

 The judicial Power shall extend to all Cases, in Law and Equity, arising under this Constitution, the Laws of the United States, and Treaties made, or which shall be made, under their Authority;—to all Cases affecting Ambassadors, other public Ministers and Consuls;—to all Cases of admiralty and maritime Jurisdiction; and to Controversies to which the United States shall be a Party.